Four Loko Logo

-The Four Loko logo is an example of restraint against the background of extravagant tastes, as bright splashes of colors serve as the backdrop for the standard inscription.
-Such a sign gives vigor and is a benchmark for an extraordinary approach to the classic label, as it adorns 695-milliliter cans of alcoholic beverages.
+The Four Loko logo is an example of restraint amid extravagant tastes, as bright splashes of color serve as the backdrop for the standard inscription.
+Such a sign adds vigor and serves as a benchmark for an extraordinary approach to the classic label, adorning 695-milliliter cans of alcoholic beverages.

 Four Loko: Brand overview